 Version Effective date Created/reviewed by Reason for review/comment 1 1 April 2022 Sinead Hart and Phillip Jacques Consolidation of the previous Sensitive Expenditure Policy (approved August 2021) with the travel and accommodation and credit card policies.
 The latter were originally approved with effect from 1 April 2020 and were due for review 1 April 2021.
 Objective is to capture all expenditure in one policy.
 The amendments also address recommendations made by Audit New Zealand in 2021.

-Version Effective date Created/reviewed by Reason for review/comment 2 1 December 2022 Phillip Jacques Amended to provide for national application during transition.
+2 1 December 2022 Phillip Jacques Amended to provide for national application during transition.
 Approved by Risk and Audit Committee with delegated authority from Council.
 2.1 6 March 2023 Sinead Hart Minor amendments to points 9.12, 9.21, 10.2, 10.6 and 12.2.
 3 1 July 2024 Katherine Harbrow, Kara Hiron, Michelle Teirney, Tilly McKay Incorporate feedback from external auditor.
 Amended to include koha provisions, and other minor updates.
+4 30 June 2025 Kristine Navera, Kara Hiron, Stephen Drumm, Gillian Lawn Minor amendments to update wording, terminology and references.
+References to 'Koha, Gifts and Hospitality Register' amended to clarify that business divisions must maintain its own Koha, Gifts and Hospitality Register.
+Amendment to clause 4.10 - \$25 per person (GST inclusive) for end of year function is deleted and replaced with "ELT will approve an amount" Amendment to clauses 4.11 and 4.18 - added the purchase of flowers for kaimahi bereavement involving immediate family members as an exception that may be approved as kaimahi related expense Amendment to clause 5 - added list of circumstances when koha is appropriate Amendment to clause 10.42 - added "approved training event" where reasonable meal expenses will be covered this Policy.
+Amendment to clause 12.4 - clarification that Te Pūkenga vehicles include leased vehicles Amendment to clause 12.9 - added requirement for asset disposal to be approved in accordance with Delegation Register Amendment to Responsibilities section inserted obligation for Business Division Finance Directors to maintain business division Koha, Gifts and Hospitality Register and to ensure kaimahi record sensitive expenditure in accordance withis Policy -------------- -- ---